we-learn-js/js-training/src/slideshow/slides/Testing.md

 > One test should be responsible for one concern, one scenario only.

-> Test behaviors, no methods.
+> Test behaviours, no methods:

-> one method, multiple behaviours -> multiple tests
+> * one method, multiple behaviours -> multiple tests

-> one behaviour, multiple methods -> One test
+> * one behaviour, multiple methods -> One test

 <!--slide-->